RuikeYuan/RuikeYuan/README.md

 - **Backend Developer** · [Denovit](https://www.denovit.nl/) · Part-time
   _Mar 2024 - Mar 2025 · 1 yr 1 mo · 's-Gravenhage, Zuid-Holland, Nederland_
   Worked on building backend solutions with TypeScript, Postman APIs, and cloud services.
 Focused on scalable architecture and improving API efficiency.
-  I acquired a whole lot of knowledge doing this job, thanks to my boss and college.
+  Besides earning, I learned a lot on this job, and I’m really grateful to my boss and colleague for all the guidance and support.
 ###

 <h2 align="left"> 🐾 Pet Projects</h2>